 Fourteenth Amendment - Rights of Due Process: In 1975, the United States Supreme Court ruled that public school students facing suspension are protected by the due process clause of the Fourteenth Amendment of the United States Constitution.
-A student suspended by a disciplinary action is entitled to due process, including the right to receive oral and written notice of the charges against him or her, an explanation of the evidence supporting the charges, and an opportunity to present his or her side of the story prior to suspension.
-A student facing a suspension of greater than ten (10) days is entitled to a formal hearing to express his/her position relative to the incident that resulted in a disciplinary action and to a written explanation of the reasons for any action taken prior to the suspension, in cases where an emergency removal is required under section 37H 3⁄4 students may be removed prior to hearing.
+A student suspended by a disciplinary action is entitled to due process, including the right to receive oral and written notice of the charges against oneself, an explanation of the evidence supporting the charges, and an opportunity to present their side of the story prior to suspension.
+A student facing a suspension of greater than ten (10) days is entitled to a formal hearing to express their position relative to the incident that resulted in a disciplinary action and to a written explanation of the reasons for any action taken prior to the suspension, in cases where an emergency removal is required under section 37H 3⁄4 students may be removed prior to hearing.

-Disciplinary Actions for Level II Acts / Major Offenses and Appeals #JIC
+Disciplinary Actions for Level II Acts / Major Offenses #JIC

-A student facing suspension of ten (10) days or less is entitled to oral and written notice of the charge(s), an explanation of the evidence that the school authorities have regarding the charge(s), and an opportunity to present his or her side of the story.
+A student facing suspension of ten (10) days or less is entitled to oral and written notice of the charge(s), an explanation of the evidence that the school authorities have regarding the charge(s), and an opportunity to present their side of the story.
 Student has the right to have a parent or guardian present during the hearing, unless the parent is unreachable, after "reasonable efforts".
-The procedures for appealing administrative action taken for Level II offenses are as follows: